The School of Garden Design Studio, Hillcrest

 You will learn the basics of technical drawing to allow you to enlarge on paper a site plan drawn in 1:500 to a scale of either 1:100 or 1:50, graduating on to your design of choice and plant placement.
 The final project on which you will be marked is a completed plan.

-If you are unable to attend these weekly classes, please take a look at our range of distance-learning courses or our Essential Steps To Gardening workshops that we hold on a weekends.
+If you are unable to attend a mid-week course, please take a look at our range of distance-learning courses or our Essential Steps To Gardening workshops that we hold on a weekends.
 These short workshops are ideal for busy people!

 Do I Need Previous Experience?